ydgma/StoringBooks/README.md

 * Use a seperate database when testing DAO.
 * Create a teardown to clear test data created.
 * Add css to view pages
-* Add a rating and date finished columns
+* implement functionality to view/edit and delete books